sujonraihan/ibcs/Backup/module3-advanced-configurations.md

 ## 1. Configuring Encryption

 ### 1.1 Encryption Overview
-Encryption হল data security এর সবচেয়ে গুরুত্বপূর্ণ component যা:
+Encryption is the most important component of data security that:
-- **Data at Rest**: Storage এ থাকা data encrypt করে
+- **Data at Rest**: Encrypts data stored in storage
-- **Data in Transit**: Network এ transfer হওয়া data encrypt করে
+- **Data in Transit**: Protects data during network transfer
-- **Data in Use**: Processing এর সময় data protect করে
+- **Data in Use**: Protects data during processing
-- **Key Management**: Encryption keys securely manage করে
+- **Key Management**: Manages encryption keys securely

 ### 1.2 Encryption Types